AlfioEmanueleFresta/practical-one-time-pad/worksheet.rst

 The ciphertext has been shown to be impossible to decrypt without using the original key.
-No amount of computing power could crack the ciphertext: a n-characters ciphertext could decrypt to any n-characters message, given the right key.
+No amount of computing power could crack the ciphertext: a n-characters ciphertext could decrypt to any message of the same length, given the right key.

 For example, the same ciphertext as above could be decrypted to a different, and completely plausible message, by using a different key: